wtertinek/Linq2Acad/README.md

 There is a dedicated NuGet package for each AutoCAD version, the packages are named [**Linq2Acad-20xx**](https://www.nuget.org/packages?q=linq2acad).
 Since we still are in beta phase, the packages are declared as prerelease, so check *Include prereleases* in the NuGet browser in Visual Studio in order to find them.
 The planned release date is ~~March 1st 2022~~ shortly after the release of AutoCAD 2023.

 ### How to upgrade from source code to Nuget
+If you have a source code reference to Linq2Acad in your solution and want to upgrade to NuGet, please take the following steps:

 1. Remove your existing `Linq2Acad` **PROJECT** completely from your existing Visual Studio solution.
 You should see a lot of red squiggly lines.
 That's great!
 2. Install the Nuget Packages.
 Voila!